namesilo/whmcs/README.md

 3. Update any details that are still blank.

-**To enbale premium domain support select NameSilo as the default lookup provider (Setup > Products/Services > Domain Pricing > Lookup Providers).
+**To enbale premium domain pricing support select NameSilo as the default lookup provider (Setup > Products/Services > Domain Pricing > Lookup Providers).

 **Premium domain orders need to be completed manually, premium pricing and customer ordering work as normal